center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

    The OR operator between two actions indicates that both actions occur simultaneously but only one must complete successfully for the attack flow to continue.

 .. figure:: _static/AND_operator.png
-   :alt: Screenshot of an AND operator between two states.
+   :alt: Screenshot of an AND operator between two conditions.
    :align: center

    The AND operator between two conditions indicates that both conditions must be present for the attack flow to continue successfully.